 Darren Heitner of Forbes magazine wonders if Incognito should appeal his suspension.

 Morning take: Forbes has been all over this story lately.
-Miami must make a decision on Incognito after three more games.
-But an appeal would make things interesting.
+An appeal seems unlikely.
+However, Miami must make a decision on Incognito after three more games.

 Greg Stoda of the Palm Beach Post writes that general manager Jeff Ireland’s job is on the line.